-Any sort of injury to the brain or skull or scalp is treated as a head injury.
+Head Injury may cause blindness.
+Any sort of injury to the brain or skull or scalp is described as a head injury.
 Head injuries generally include concussions, skull fractures, and scalp wounds.
 The cause and the intensity of the injury determine the consequences and the type of treatment.

 Head injuries can be classified as follows: